 There are bus tours that visit the memorials, but they are rather expensive, so we opted for a walking tour.
 I recommend arriving via the Smithsonian Metro Stop which you can see at the far right of the map, toward the top.
 The location of the U.S. Holocaust Museum and Bureau of Engraving and Printing, just east of the Tidal Basin, makes them ideal for combining with the memorials for a full day of sightseeing.We visited both of those in the morning, had lunch at the Holocaust Museum Cafe, then proceeded in a clockwise fashion around the Tidal Basin.
 I am very glad that a friend advised me that dining options are scarce near the memorials and to fill our tummies before heading out.
 Heads up: it’s also a tiring day, so plan to rest in the evening.

 The first war memorial you will encounter on this route is the DC War Memorial.

 This memorial commemorates District of Columbia citizens who served in World War I. You might be wondering why there isn’t a memorial to honor all the veterans from World War I, not just those from D.C.
-I found out there is a foundation that is advocating for a National World War I Memorial.
-If you would like to see a memorial to honor the almost 5 million veterans who fought in that war, you will want to check out this website and consider making a donation.
+There is, but it’s in Missouri.

 From the DC War Memorial, head west to the Korean War Veterans Memorial.
 In addition to the wall that reminds us that our freedom is not free, you will see statues of soldiers in rain ponchos.